Lucia Maria Ernst

 November 1972

-Lucy wrote a speech on the back of an envelope which she must have delivered in the spring/summer of 1968 as follows: "I stand before you tonight with mixed emotions - I was here at the beginning of this school in 1953 when Mr. Henderson started with six students, one of them was my son.
+Lucy wrote a speech on the back of an envelope which she apparently delivered in the spring or summer of 1968: “I stand before you tonight with mixed emotions - I was here at the beginning of this school in 1953 when Mr. Henderson started with six students, one of them was my son.
 Then the present buildings were erected on this site in 1956.
 Now we are moving on to the FAU campus this coming September.
-It is going to be very interesting for me to sit on the side lines and watch its development.
+It is going to be very interesting for me to sit on the sidelines and watch its development.
 I believe Hillsboro Country Day School has done a great job but has reached the point where it cannot progress any further.
 On the FAU campus and as part of the university I believe it has great potential.
 I want to thank each and every one of you for being here tonight and sharing this moment with me.
-Bless you"
+Bless you.”
+Lucy and Doug

 Lucy & Doug - 1990

-Lucy married Thomas E. "Tex" Edmondson in Las Vegas, California.
+1968 Lucy married Thomas E. “Tex” Edmondson in Las Vegas, Nevada.
+Lucia E. Henderson Crypt

 Lucia E. Henderson Crypt